 I adopt a multimodal approach of Creative Arts Therapy that may include the use of visual imagery, symbols, movement, poetry, music, journalling and play.
 Online Art Therapy through Skype or other video platform is increasingly popular.

 Numerous researches have shown its effectiveness in helping someone tap into their inner resources, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight.”
 (American Association of Art Therapy)

 ONLINE ART THERAPY

 Working online, our work will incorporate a myriad of creative therapy techniques.
-This include the use of imagery, symbols, photographs or visualisation and imaginative exercise.
+This includes the use of imagery, symbols, photographs or visualisation and imaginative exercise.

-I may also suggest exercises and visual journalling prompts you would use between sessions, and we could discuss the symbology and meanings of your creation during the session.
+I may also suggest exercises and visual journalling prompts you would use between sessions, and we could discuss the meanings of your creation during the session.

 WILL YOU INTERPRET MY imagery?